Vietnam.vn - Nền tảng quảng bá Việt Nam

 History of the Israel-Iran conflict

-In 1967, Iran took over the Tehran Research Reactor under the US “Atoms for Peace ” program.
+In 1967, Iran took over the Tehran Research Reactor under the US "Atomic Peace " program.

-In February 2006, Iran announced that it would restart uranium enrichment after President Mahmoud Ahmadinejad was elected.
+In February 2006, Iran announced it would restart uranium enrichment after President Mahmoud Ahmadinejad was elected.
 Britain, France, and Germany withdrew from the stalled negotiations.

 On October 1, 2024, Iran launched its second direct attack on Israel, although the US-led coalition and Israel shot down most of the missiles.
 On October 26, 2024, Israel launched its first public attack on Iran, targeting air defense systems and sites related to the country's missile program.

-In four days, at least 24 Israelis and 224 Iranians were killed, and thousands more were injured.
+Over the course of four days, at least 24 Israelis and 224 Iranians were killed, and thousands more were injured.

-June 17, 2025: Sirens sound across Tel Aviv and Jerusalem.
+June 17, 2025: Air raid sirens blare across Tel Aviv and Jerusalem.

 Rescue workers work at the scene after an Iranian airstrike in Bat Yam, Israel, June 2025.
 Photo: Reuters

-Why did Israel attack at this time?
+Why did Israel attack at this particular time?

-MAI HUONG (synthesis)
+MAI HUONG (compiled)

 Source: https://baodaknong.vn/cang-thang-israel-iran-lich-su-xung-dot-255861.html